kermado/NeuralBot/README.md

 No. The included OpenCV binary has been built for NVIDIA Pascal and Turing GPUs only.
 An NVIDIA GTX 1080 or better is recommended.

 **How do I run the aimbot?**
 You will need to use Visual Studio 2019 or later to build the solution.
-Pre-built binaries may be added in the future.
+Alternatively, download the [pre-built release](https://github.com/kermado/NeuralBot/releases/download/v1.0/NeuralBot.zip).